matthewyang204/dproc/README.md

 - `count` get the number of values in the data

 Place your data, values separated by spaces, in the place of `{yourdata}`.

+# Building
+Requirements:
+- `rustc`
+- `make`

+To build:
+1. Download the latest xzipped src tarball and unpack it, or clone the repo, and then `cd` into the resulting folder
+2. Run `./configure`.
+3. Run `make`.
+Alternatively, to make it run a specified number of jobs, run `make -j{yournumberofjobs}`.
+Replace `{yournumberofjobs}` with the number of jobs you want to run.

+# Installing
+Requirements:
+- `make`
+- A prebuilt tarball downloaded from the releases for your architecture (not available yet, but will add) or a build from the previous section

+To install, simply run `make install` in the root of the built binary's folder (root folder of a downloaded-and-built source folder).
+You can specify where you want to install with the `PREFIX` var.
+To do this, run `make install PREFIX={yourprefix}`.
+Replace `{yourprefix}` with your prefix.